Sam Cooke, 1960

 noun clauses, do you know, Level 1.docx noun clauses, do you know, Level 1.pdf

-noun clauses, do you know, Level 2.docx noun clauses, do you know, Level 2.pdf
+noun clauses, do you know, Level 2.pdf

 - Pre-Listening Complete the lyrics worksheet below, which focuses on rhyming words in the song.
 Lyrics intended for nonprofit educational use only.

-- Listening Watch the official lyrics video.
+- Listening Watch the official lyric video.